istresearch/scrapy-cluster/docs/index.rst

     topics/changelog
     topics/license

-.. warning:: THIS DOCUMENT IS CURRENTLY UNDER HEAVY CONSTURCTION AND DOES NOT REFLECT THE CURRENT STATE OF SCRAPY CLUSTER 1.1.
+.. warning:: THIS DOCUMENT IS CURRENTLY UNDER HEAVY CONSTURCTION AND MAY NOT REFLECT THE CURRENT STATE OF SCRAPY CLUSTER 1.1.
+PLEASE SEE `THIS <https://github.com/istresearch/scrapy-cluster/issues/7#issue-93865019>`_ GITHUB ISSUE TO DETERMINE WHAT PAGES ARE UP TO DATE.

 Introduction
 ---------------